SAP-samples/teched2025-DA265/exercises/ex2/README.md

 # Exercise 2 - Use case 2: Information Consumer

-As an information consumer, you want to understand how sales in your organization compare to those in the various countries where you operate.
+## Overview

+### Persona

+As an information user and occasional SAP Analytics Cloud user, though not an expert, you want to compare your organization's sales across different countries.
+While you're familiar with SAP Analytics Cloud, you prefer using a natural language interface to ask simple analytic questions.

+### Objective

+## Instructions

 ### Step  1: Access SAP Analytics Cloud
 1. Select '**Open link new tab**' by right-clicking on this link to access [SAP Analytics Cloud](https://trial-bdc-sac-3.eu10.sapanalytics.cloud/sap/fpa/ui/app.html#/home)